Can a Collection Agency Charge More Than What I Originally Owed?

 If the collector has validated the debt and shown you that the increased charges are legitimate, your next best step is to either work out a repayment plan or ask about the possibility of removing the extra fees in exchange for a full, one-time payoff of the original debt.
 You need to remember that debt collectors purchase old debts for pennies on the dollar.
 If the debt was $190, they likely purchased it for 60 percent of that.
 If the debt’s been sold multiple times, this collector likely paid even less.
 They may say no, but often they’ll be happy to collect what they can and be done with your account.

-If you're dealing with significant collection debt, talk a debt expert and discover which options make the most sense for your situation.
+If you're dealing with significant collection debt, talk to a debt expert and discover which options make the most sense for your situation.
 Begin a free analysis of your debt situation online and get personalized recommendations from a certified credit counselor.